timporter/casio-fx-mandelbrot/README.md

 ## Performance

 The performance of this program is pretty bad.
 All performance times below are on a real-world (not emulated) fx-9860GII.
+Images are extracted from the emulator.

 |Location|Render time|Image|
 |--------|-----------|-----|